Christine-Bui/Dish-Wish/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-We wanted to solve a porblem of what to make when you have limited resources.
+We wanted to solve a problem of what to make when you have limited resources.
 So we came up with the idea of creating a mobile app that allows the user to input the ingredients available and it will provide the user with possible recipes of food they can make with those ingredients.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>